rlaphoenix/nton/README.md

 I recommend stripping all EXIF metadata and saving without an Embed Color Space.
 You can do this quickly with ImageMagick, `magick mogrify -format jpg -resize 256x256 -strip "C:\Users\John\Downloads\icon.png"`.

+### The forwarder's icon is a loading circle, opening fails

+This is a problematic issue and it isn't quiet clear why it happens, but there are steps to resolve it.

+In this situation, leaving it partially installed and reinstalling does not seem to help, nor does deleting the NSP from Data Management and then reinstalling.
+This seems to happen when there's some sort of software/data management corruption.
+It may be caused when installing a Game or Software on an unsupported Firmware Version, then updating your Firmware and attempting to reinstall a new Game or Software with the same Title ID.
+E.g., installing an NTON forwarder on 9.0.0 causing a corrupt title, then updating to 12.0.0 bringing the corrupt installation with you, will continue to prevent that Title ID from working.

+However, what helped me in this weird situation, is just deleting the software and then reinstalling with Goldleaf instead.
+Goldleaf will warn you that it seems to be already installed (yet you deleted it via Data Management ?).
+Proceed to install and overwrite anyway and it should then properly install and show the icon and launch without problems.

+This weird sort of Software Installation database corruption seems to be somewhat common when using Tinfoil.
+I recommend using
+Goldleaf for future Forwarder installations.

 ### The forwarder randomly stopped working after a while, I changed nothing!

 You most likely updated your Switch's Firmware and need to update your sigpatches.
 If not, you may have deleted the NRO from